2.0 (Brett Young album)

 2.0 is the fifth studio album by American country music singer and songwriter Brett Young.
 It was released on June 20, 2025, through Nashville Harbor Records & Entertainment and Big Machine Records.
 The album marks Young's fifth release on a major label and his ninth overall.
 2.0 is produced by Jimmy Robbins and Dann Huff, with Jimmy Harnen serving as executive producer.

 It was promoted with the release of multiple promotional singles, and "Drink with You" was released on April 11, 2025, as the album's lead single to country radio.
 The record includes collaborations by Lady A, George Birge, and Hannah McFarland, with the latter featuring in a re-recording of Young's 2017 hit single "In Case You Didn't Know".

 Background and release

-The album's announcement was made on April 9, 2025, alongside with the tracklist, artwork and credits.
+The album's announcement was made on April 9, 2025, along with the tracklist, artwork and credits.
 The album pre-order was made available on April 11, 2025, with the release of the single "Drink with You".

 "It's always my goal to be real and transparent and connect with my audience, whether that means writing a song about what happened yesterday or revisiting past experiences [...]
 It should always be about a connection with the listeners.
 2.0 feels really special to me, and I'm very proud of it.
 I hope it makes people want to come out and see the live show even more."